New hire onboarding

 - Focus on taking more and more ownership on calls so that team members are just there as a safety net.

-- (Onboarding specialist) Continue to meet with inbound leads - very quickly you should be doing these solo.
+- Continue to meet with customers - very quickly, you should be doing these solo.
 The customers you are working with will mostly just be getting started, so you'll see a lot of very familiar patterns emerge.

 How do I know if I'm on track?